Ecosystem

-NemoClaw provides onboarding, lifecycle management, and OpenClaw operations within OpenShell containers.
+NemoClaw provides onboarding, lifecycle management, and OpenClaw operations in OpenShell containers.

-This page describes how the ecosystem is formed across projects, where NemoClaw sits relative to OpenShell and OpenClaw, and how to choose between NemoClaw and OpenShell.
+This page explains how these projects fit together, where NemoClaw sits relative to OpenShell and OpenClaw, and when to choose NemoClaw or OpenShell directly.

-There are three pieces that are put together in a NemoClaw deployment: OpenClaw, OpenShell, and NemoClaw, each with a distinct scope.
+A NemoClaw deployment for OpenClaw combines three pieces with distinct scopes: OpenClaw, OpenShell, and NemoClaw.
 The following diagram shows how they fit together.

 NemoClaw sits above OpenShell in the operator workflow.
-It drives OpenShell APIs and CLI to create and configure the sandbox that runs OpenClaw.
+It calls OpenShell APIs and CLI commands to create and configure the sandbox that runs OpenClaw.
 Models and endpoints sit behind OpenShell’s inference routing.
-NemoClaw onboarding wires provider choice into that routing.
+NemoClaw onboarding connects your provider choice to that route.

 The following table shows the scope of each component in the stack.